Brian Kosoff: Fine art photography

 In 2002 Kosoff left his commercial career to devote himself to the production of personal work; he subsequently had exhibitions throughout the United States.

 In addition to writing articles for magazines and newspapers, he has been interviewed and featured in a variety of publications.
 Kosoff states, "While photography is inherently a two-dimensional medium, incorporating only height and width, I work to include two other dimensions: depth and time.”
 A critic for the Dallas Morning News similarly noted that his images are "example[s] of two-dimensional work that operate with magic akin to the three-dimensional shimmer of rolling mercury."

-His skills learnd while producing projects for commercial clients carried over into his work photographing landscapes.
+His skills learned while producing projects for commercial clients carried over into his work photographing landscapes.
 He began applying methodical precision to work he found moving on an emotional level.
 He uses early-morning light and a minimalist sensibility to document his travels in North America and Europe.

 Joe Farace, spoke about Kosoff's work in a 2012 edition of Shutterbug Magazine.